raydot/JavaScript30/readme.md

 Shows how to use `sort`, `regex`, and `map` to take a list of band names and sort it without -- wait for it! -- articles.
 Cool trick.

+## 18 Adding Up Times With Reduce

+`map`, `reduce` and some nifty math tricks used to take all of the individual times in a 58 video playlist and output them as one big total time.

+## 19 Unreal Webcam Fun

+The way Wes describes to access the video player is [deprecated](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/srcObject), but fixed in my code.
+Sadly this has nothing to do with the Unreal game engine!

+Super cool lesson though.
+Wes shows us how to create video filters.
+I did not realize JS was fast enough to do real-time image filtering...goes to show what I know.
+Also cool because it shows how to access the camera, and probably forms the basis of my stop-motion animation engine.

+## 20 Native Speech Recognition

+Speech recognition in the browser!
+Now I can spy on my neighbors!

 # JavaScript30

 Starter Files + Completed solutions for the JavaScript 30 Day Challenge.